A successful real estate agent who has been in the business 18 years runs up to me and says:

 Meanwhile, their industries are being disrupted right under their nose by companies that are adopting the web and social media.

-It’s not just the VC backed startups making all the noise.
+It’s not just the VC backed tech startups making all the noise.
 It’s guys and gals running businesses just like you who realized:

 - I’m not getting the same results at the networking groups.

 - I’m not getting value out of the Chamber of Commerce

 - TV, radio, and billboards are too expensive (and I can’t tell if they are working)

 - My previous customers bought from someone else

 - My phone isn’t ringing like it used to

 - My company isn’t growing.